beautiful-numbers/lehmer-lean/README.md

 The paper is the normative human-readable mathematical proof.
 It states a proof-complete, unconditional proof of Lehmer’s totient conjecture: there is no composite integer `n` such that `φ(n) | (n - 1)`.
 It also contains the finite Case C exhaustion witness as part of the logical argument.

-The Lean repository is the formalization and audit counterpart of that proof.
-The main Lean development formalizes the mathematical pipeline and its unconditional global split/closure structure.
-The audit/referee layer then checks that proof architecture from a second, referee-facing perspective and adds an additional Lean-checked audit of unconditional exhaustiveness.
+The Lean repository formalizes and audits the proof architecture associated with the paper.
+It contains two complementary Lean verification targets:

+1. the main mathematical pipeline;
+2. the standalone referee/audit layer.

+The main mathematical pipeline formalizes the mathematical taxonomy, branch/range predicates, closure packages, terminal interfaces, and global contradiction flow.

+The standalone referee/audit layer, including `PierreDeFermat.lean`, provides an additional Lean-checked audit of the proof architecture.
+Its role is to expose and verify the final referee-facing assembly of the already specified branch/range closure obligations.
+It is an audit endpoint, not the name of the main mathematical theorem.

-The referee layer has also been certified through AXLE artifacts for selected audit-facing statements.
+AXLE artifacts provide an additional external certificate trail for selected referee-layer statements.

-This repository should be reviewed as a formal Lean development with multiple verification targets, not by opening one final-facing assembly file and treating it as if it were supposed to contain every local branch proof internally.

 ## Formal verification status

-The repository is intended to be checked as a Lean project, not only read as prose.
+The repository is intended to be checked as a Lean project.

 The expected integrity checks are: